refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ## Introduction
 We will build an admin panel that supports CRUD operations, has built in authentication, and a mutation mode feature using industry-standard best tools.

-UI design can be a complex and time-consuming process, but using a tool like Material UI can help to simplify the process and speed up the development cycle.
-In this tutorial we'll use the benefits of Material UI and to handle data fetching and mutations.
-We'll also integrate StrapiV4 data provider that Refine has built-in support.
+UI design can be a complex and time-consuming process, but a tool like [Material UI](https://mui.com) can help simplify the process and speed up the development cycle.
+In this tutorial, we'll use Material UI's benefits and handle data fetching and mutations.
+We'll also integrate the [Strapi](https://strapi.io/) data provider that Refine has built-in support.

 We'll walk through the process of listing, creating and deleting posts in a Refine application and make use of Refine's components and hooks to build out our functionality.